 Prayer can be defined as a "reverent petition," the act of asking for something while aiming to connect with God or another object of worship.
 Prayer on behalf of the ill or dying has played a prominent role throughout history and across cultures.

-Attitudinal healing, Ayurvedic healing, compassion and healing, centering prayer, distant healing, dovoning, external qi gong, faith healing, healing belief, holographic consciousness, human energy fields, intercessory prayer (IP), Kahuna healing, mental healing, mind beyond body, Native American faith healing, noetic therapy, psychic healing, quantum healing, religion, remote prayer, search for God, spiritual healing, spirituality, state-dependent learning, Sufi healing.
+Absent healing, attitudinal healing, Ayurvedic healing, centering prayer, compassion and healing, compassionate intention, distant healing, divining, entanglement theory, external qi gong, faith healing, healing belief, holographic consciousness, human energy fields, imagery, intentionality, intercessory prayer (IP), Kahuna healing, meditation, mental healing, mind beyond body, Native American faith healing, noetic therapy, psychic healing, qigong, quantum healing, quantum mechanics, Reiki, religion, remote healing, remote prayer, search for God, spiritual healing, spirituality, state-dependent learning, Sufi healing.